 If the reality of politics is that actual policy change is going to be extraordinarily rare and normally take the form of bipartisan deals negotiated behind closed doors, by contrast, then it arguably does make sense for voters to ignore their specific material interests and vote on the basis of hot-button symbolism instead.

-But so far, there is no indication that Senate Democrats are taking the possibility of filibuster reform even remotely seriously.
+But so far, there is no indication that Senate Democrats as a group are taking the possibility of filibuster reform even remotely seriously.
 Even members who were vocal and active on the issue in the mid-Obama years have largely gone dormant.

 That doesn’t change the fact that there are very real stakes in the 2020 presidential campaign.
 But it does mean those stakes relate more to foreign policy and executive branch appointments than they do to the big-picture legislative topics that have dominated the discussion thus far.